gledrich/code-26-08-21-richard-gledhill/README.md

 A program to calculate the Body Mass Index of a person(s) given their height(cm) and weight(Kg)

 ## Tests
-Tests are run in mochajs using chaijs
+Tests are run in mochajs using the chaijs asserion library
 ### Unit
 `npm run test:unit`